EV-laden freight ship towed to new location – DW – 07/31/2023

 The ship arrived at its new temporary location, far from shipping lanes, media reported on Monday.
 The slow towing operation began on Sunday.

-A Rijkswaterstaat spokeswoman told the Dutch ANP press agency that the ship would be further removed from shipping routes to become more sheltered from the wind.
+A spokeswoman for the Dutch water management agency Rijkswaterstaat told the ANP press agency that the ship would be further removed from shipping routes to become more sheltered from the wind.
 She added that this first location was an intermediate step in the difficult salvage operation.

 The operation had initially been announced on Saturday but was then delayed because of unfavorable winds and concerns of smoke-related risks for crews on the vessels towing the stricken freighter.